Quantum Logic Gate Synthesis as a Markov Decision Process: Preparation of single-qubit states

 which is infinite, and thus the angle $\theta$ is irrational.
+In the above, we have used the Gaussian notation for the continued fraction

+and $\lfloor x \rfloor$ is the flooring operation $x\rightarrow n$ where $n \in \mathbb{Z}$ is the closest integer where $n \leq x$.
 The states $(HT)^n \vert 0 \rangle$ lie along an equatorial ring about the axis $\vec{n}$, and no two states $(HT)^n \vert 0 \rangle$ and $(HT)^m \vert 0 \rangle$ are equal for $n \neq m$.
-Although as their form makes explicit, these states can be reproduced exactly using the gates $H$ and $T$, using our procedure, they can only be obtained up to some fidelity controlled by the discretization as described above.
-The advantage is that we can obtain good approximations to these states with a very few gates.
-This is illustrated in the table below where short gate sequences can reproduce states of the form $(HT)^n \vert 0 \rangle$ for very large values of $n$.
-In principle, we may keep on increasing the value of $n$, and would only be preparing some state from among a finite set of states that span the equatorial ring about the axis of rotation.
-Empirically, we choose to investigate till $n = 10^{10}$.
-The sequences in Table (\ref{tab:htn_states}) are to be read right to left.
+Increasing the value of $n$ corresponds to preparing states from among a finite set of states that span the equatorial ring about the axis of rotation.
+We choose to investigate state preparation up to $n = 10^{10}$.
+Although as their form makes explicit, these states can be reproduced exactly using $n$ many $H$ and $T$ gates, using our procedure, they can only be obtained up to some fidelity controlled by the discretization as described above.
+The advantage is that we can obtain good approximations to these states with much fewer gates than $n$.
+This is illustrated in Table~\ref{tab:htn_states} where short gate sequences can reproduce states of the form $(HT)^n \vert 0 \rangle$ for very large values of $n$ using only a few (between $3$ and $17$ gates).